alexiscrack3/bash-cheat-sheet/README.md

 # Bash Cheat Sheet

-A collection of some of the most useful Git commands
+A collection of some of the most useful bash commands

 ## Table of Contents